-For over 10 years, I have conducted research on many topics within a variety of different contexts.
-My current research interests span across the study of individual and team cognition, the development and design of human-centered tools and systems, continued development and refinement of cognitive engineering methods, context specific measurement of team cognition, the interplay between team interaction and team cognition, the development and application of unmanned aerial vehicles, and human-machine interaction.
+For over 10 years, I have conducted research mainly focused on teamwork and collaborative technology within a variety of different contexts.
+My current research interests span across the study of better understanding the relationship of team cognition and technology, human-machine teaming, and the development/design of human-centered collaborative tools and systems.
 Specific contexts that I have conducted my research in: healthcare systems, homeland security, command and control, and emergency crisis management.
 Throughout all of my research, I typically use multiple mixed methods to understand the context, work, and roles specific to the development of individual and team cognition.
 As a result of my work, my research has been published in peer-reviewed venues over 40 times and I have acquired over $4M in research funding.

 Research Methods: A/B testing, card sorting, cognitive walkthrough, concept mapping, contextual inquiry, ethnography, experimental design, focus groups, heuristic evaluation, interviewing, personas, prototyping, scenarios, surveying, task analysis, usability testing, wireframing